aws-observability/terraform-aws-observability-accelerator/examples/existing-cluster-with-base-and-infra/README.md

-This example demonstrates how to use the AWS Observability Accelerator Terraform module with Infrastructure monitoring enabled.
+This example demonstrates how to use the AWS Observability Accelerator Terraform modules with Infrastructure monitoring enabled.
 The current example deploys the [AWS Distro for OpenTelemetry Operator](https://docs.aws.amazon.com/eks/latest/userguide/opentelemetry.html) for Amazon EKS with its requirements and make use of existing
 Amazon Managed Service for Prometheus and Amazon Managed Grafana workspaces.